nimrods8/binutils-gdb/README.md

 A new layout has been added, called `console`.
 Use `layout console` to set it.

+**tui info**
+Display any of the `info` commands on the console window.
+For example, use:
+`tui info break`
+to show breakpoints on the console window, or
+`tui info thread`
+to show current threads execution picture

 Notes:
 1. You may need to install the compiled gdb python libraries to /usr/share/gdb using: